EyasuTeshome/shifttracker/orientation/meet-your-first-learning-partner.md

 ## Description

 The goal of this activity is to get to know your learning partner(s) and set working agreements with them.
-Connect with your partner(s) in a Zoom call before starting this activity.
+Connect with your partner(s) in a Zoom call through your student dashboard before starting this activity.

 ### How to connect with your first learning partner(s)